 If the person is able to speak, a history of what caused the allergy should be taken so that it can be avoided in future.
 If the person is not able to speak, ask anyone who was there with him/her at the time the allergy began.
-You could ask if the cause of the allergy is any of the allergens mentioned in 3.8.5 that the patient might have come in contact with.
+You could ask if the cause of the allergy is any of the above-mentioned allergens that the patient might have come in contact with.
 If not, you should ask about any other substance that the patient could have been exposed to for the first time.
 If the person has had allergic reactions before, ask the person about what had caused it the previous time.

-Symptomatic Treatment:
+Symptomatic treatment:

 Most of the times, you will see that the person suffering from such an allergic reaction will have symptoms as we learnt in the previous chapter.
-Proper and timely first aid can help the patient from progressing into a dangerous anaphylactic shock.
+Proper and timely first aid can help the patient from progressing into a dangerous anaphylaxis shock.
 Sometimes, minor redness or itching can turn into a severe reaction within minutes and hence should not be ignored.

-In such situations, first call for help and inform the nearest appropriate public health facility as well as the CHO about their readiness to attend to the case.
+In such situations, first call for help and inform the nearest public health facility as well as the CHO about their readiness to take the case.
 To stabilize the patient till help arrives:

-- 1. Lay the patient flat with legs raised
+- 1. Lay the person flat with legs raised

-- 2. Reassure the patient
+- 2. Reassure the person

 - 3. Loosen any tight clothing

-- 4. Apply a cool, damp cloth on the hives, if present, to soothe the itching

-- 5. Move the patient to the shade since heat could worsen the symptoms
+- 4. Apply a cool, damp cloth on the hives, if present, to soothe the itching - 5.
+Move the person to the shade since heat could worsen the symptoms